 I finally bought one of Mary's cookbooks (I think she has over 80 published) called "Baking with Mary Berry" and have tried a couple of recipes from it, including these Chocolate Cupcakes with Chocolate Frosting.

 I've made many chocolate frostings/icings in my life, but this was different from any of them.
 It's simple, but delicious and deeply chocolate.
-I liked the way it set up on the cupcakes and since it was very sweet, it complemented the barely sweet cupcakes.
+I like the way it set up on the cupcakes and since it's very sweet, it complements the barely sweet cupcakes.

 - 3 large eggs